barotto/test386.asm/README.md

 port and the parallel and/or serial ports.
 You'll need to configure the addresses of these ports for the system you're testing.

+**WARNING**: this program is designed for emulators and was never tested on real hardware.
+Use at your own risk.

+## Project status

 Please note that in the current version, test386.asm is still **incomplete** and is not able to test every functionality of a CPU.
 It will probably not detect that bug that is keeping you up at night, sorry.

 For the full list of tested opcodes see **<tt>intel-opcodes.ods</tt>**.
 Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.

-**WARNING**: this program is designed for emulators and was never tested on real hardware.
-Use at your own risk.
+Besides the specific opcodes reported in the opcodes list file, other aspects of the x86 architecture are not presently tested, such as:

+  - virtual-8086 mode
+  - task management
+  - user mode (ring 3) operations

+Also, even if the program can run on any x86 32-bit compatible CPU, its testing routines are limited to the functionality of the intel 80386 processor family.

 ## How to assemble